 How many people make up Shredder and what do they do?

 There is also one team rider representing Shredder by the name of Ryan Middleton.
-In my opinion Ryan is the most stylish rider in Scotland and I'm beyond stoked to have Ryan flying the flag for Shredder this year.
+In my opinion, Ryan is the most stylish rider in Scotland and I'm beyond stoked to have Ryan repping the brand.

 Who do you make Shredder zines for?

 As selfish as it sounds, I mostly make them for myself.
-I’m trying to make something that I’m happy with on a personal level, although when I get a message or e-mail from someone saying they really enjoyed the zine it makes it all worth while for me.
+I’m trying to make something that I’m happy with on a personal level and represents my vision of mountain biking as best as possible.
+However, when I get a message or e-mail from a rider saying they really enjoyed the zine it really does make it feel totally worthwhile.